-There are also occasions where you may need to research a specific problem, or need information for an important presentation or meeting that’s coming up.
-Consider using the commute to search for the solutions to any tasks.
+There are also occasions when you may need to research a specific problem or need information for an important presentation or meeting that’s coming up.
+Consider using the commute to search for solutions to any tasks.

 For some, the morning commute is the ideal time to tend to messages and take phone calls on the go.
 Conquering the incessant volume of emails can often feel like a never-ending task.
 It can also get quite overwhelming and break the momentum of a workday when you are constantly being interrupted by the pop-up ‘You’ve got Mail’.
 That’s why going through emails on the way to work saves many Accountants precious time in the morning – up to an hour for some.
 When there is no internet access, creating a draft copy that can be sent off once in the office is another good idea.
 As an Accountant you may need to be conscious of privacy and what is suitable to view on public transport, however as long as you’re checking your communications safely (and you aren’t likely to annoy fellow passengers!), this is an effective way to get ahead and start the day productively.

-When you have had enough of screen time, it could be time to let your ears take charge and using your commute time to catch up on informative podcasts or entertaining audiobooks.
-This downtime can help to expand your knowledge and develop new insights, and can be done on any form of transport, even driving so long as it is done hands-free.
+When you have had enough screen time, it could be time to let your ears take charge and use your commute time to catch up on informative podcasts or entertaining audiobooks.
+This downtime can help to expand your knowledge and develop new insights and can be done on any form of transport, even driving so long as it is done hands-free.